drakkan/sftpgo/docs/webdav.md

 The `WebDAV` support can be enabled by configuring one or more `bindings` inside the `webdavd` configuration section.

 Each user can access their home directory using the path `http/s://<SFTPGo ip>:<WevDAVPORT>/<prefix>`.
 By default `prefix` is empty.
-If you define a prefix it must be an abosulte URI, for example `/dav`.
+If you define a prefix it must be an absolute URI, for example `/dav`.

 WebDAV is quite a different protocol than SFTP/FTP, there is no session concept, each command is a separate HTTP request and must be authenticated, to improve performance SFTPGo caches authenticated users.
 This way SFTPGo don't need to do a dataprovider query and a password check for each request.